FreyasCode/PhysioTimer/README.md

+PLEASE GO TO THE UPDATED REPOSITORY TO VIEW CODE: https://github.com/FreyasCode/Physio-Timer

 # PhysioTimer
 Welcom to PhysioTimer -- an interval timer application to help you do your physiotherapy exercises hands-free.
 The app also provides auditory assistance to make the process even simpler so you can focus on your movements.